Now showing items 1-7 of 7

 Rescoping research through student-librarian collaboration: Lessons from the Fondren Fellows program

 Academic library professionals increasingly see student workers as full coparticipants in the design and delivery of library resources and services.
-For some librarians, this perspective grows out of a commitment to critical ...
+For some librarians, this perspective grows out of a commitment to critical and feminist pedagogy,1 while for others, greater reliance on student workers in the face of flat or contracting budgets has ...

 Book review: Grégoire Chamayou, A Theory of the Drone